Faculty-Led Study Abroad Programs

 Santander is a beautiful city of 200,000 people set on a sparkling bay on Spain’s northern coast, approximately 300 miles from Madrid and 150 miles from the French border.
 A major part of the Semester in Spain Program is the travel beyond Santander made available to students.
 These usually include three daytrips and a four-day tour to Madrid, Segovia and Toledo as well as a weekend trip to a city like Salamanca or Barcelona.

 Students are housed in carefully selected homestays located within easy access to the universidad, downtown and the beaches.
 Airfare, tuition, housing, health insurance, daily meals, laundry service and all group trips are included in the price of the program.
-For more information about the Santander program, please consult the Semester in Spain website or contact Dr. Brian Chandler, Dr. John Stevens, or Dr. Terry Mount.
+For more information about the Santander program, please consult the Semester in Spain website or contact Dr. Brian Chandler or Dr. John Stevens.